Gazi Hüseyin Pasha: Background

 Hüseyin was of Turkish origin and was born in Yenişehir near Bursa in northwest Anatolia.
 Other than that, little is known about his early days in Constantinople (present İstanbul), the Ottoman capital.
 During the reign of Sultan Murad IV, he was a member of palace staff.
 The Shah Safi of Persia had sent Murad IV a prestigious gift, a bow which was reputed as being undrawable.
 Hüseyin attracted attention when he easily drew the bow.
-After winning sultan's appreciation, he was promoted to various posts: chief stable man, governor of Silistria in (now in modern Bulgaria), beylerbey (high governor) of Egypt, beylerbey of Anatolia, Kapudan Pasha (grand admiral), etc. He participated in campaigns around Baghdad in modern Iraq (Capture of Baghdad (1638)) and Yerevan (now in modern Armenia).
+After winning sultan's appreciation, he was promoted to various posts: chief stable man, governor of Silistria in (now in modern Bulgaria), beylerbey (high governor) of Egypt, beylerbey of Anatolia, Kapudan Pasha (grand admiral), etc. He participated in campaigns around Baghdad in modern Iraq (Capture of Baghdad (1638)) Azov in modern Russia (Siege of Azov (1637–1642)) and Yerevan (now in modern Armenia).
 During the reign of Sultan Ibrahim, he served in various European provinces as a governor, and in 1646, he became the governor of Chania, Crete (now in Greece).